mabenj/AOC24/README.md

 1. `git clone` this repository
 2. `cd` into the repository

-❗ Note: to start from scratch without my solutions, delete all the puzzle directories and the `solver-factory,ts` file in the `lib` directory.
+❗ Note: to start from scratch without my solutions, delete all the puzzle directories and the `solver-factory.ts` file in the `lib` directory.

 ## Project Structure